 Know the Tide: Wave Soldering Advantages and Disadvantages

 Another important consideration is pad spacing.
 There must be sufficient gap between pads for a single component and between pads on different components.
-This can occur for that do not have traces but are close together.
+This can occur for parts that do not have common traces, but are close together.
 Pads without sufficient spacing can be fused together during the soldering process, which will cause shorts and possibly part destruction during operation.

 Preparing for the process